Modal reduction principles across relational semantics: Inductive and Sahlqvist (analytic) LE-inequalities

 \section{Inductive and Sahlqvist (analytic) LE-inequalities}

-In this section we recall the definitions of inductive and Sahlqvist LE-inequalities introduced in \cite{CoPa:non-dist} and their corresponding `analytic' restrictions introduced in \cite{greco2018unified} in the setting of distributive LEs, and then generalized to arbitrary LEs in \cite{greco2018algebraic}.
+In this section we recall the notions of inductive and Sahlqvist LE-inequalities introduced in \cite{CoPa:non-dist} and their `analytic' restrictions introduced in \cite{greco2018unified} for distributive LEs, and then generalized to arbitrary LEs in \cite{greco2018algebraic}.
 Each inequality in any of these classes is canonical and elementary (cf.~\cite[Theorems 8.8 and 8.9]{CoPa:non-dist}).